[Updated on 20/05/2022]

 Driving lessons generally include:

-- At least 40 hours of theoretical lessons
+- At least 40 hours of 45-minute of theoretical lessons

-- 31 hours of 50-minute practical driving lessons
+- At least 31 hours of 50-minute practical driving lessons

 You can take the lessons and the exam in Bulgarian and English.